 Since her arrival at our synagogue, Rabbi Fryer Bodzin has created a culture of chesed (loving kindness), together with a devoted cadre of people who do errands for the homebound and elderly.
 Adding on to the successes in this arena, the synagogue launched RE’FA’E’NI, our new series of ICCJ Healing Services.
 RE’FA’E’NI is open to anyone seeking community and comfort, following a loss or an illness.

 Rabbi Fryer Bodzin teaches at ICCJ multiple times each week.
 Her Thursday lunch and learn is the most popular class.
-She has designed a new curriculum for 2012-2013 focusing on women in midrash.
-Wednesday morning Tefillah Together continues and our rabbi facilitates interactive Saturday afternoon learning opportunities.
+This year, she will continue teach Finding Women’s Voices, focusing on biblical and rabbinic women.
+This year, Rabbi Fryer Bodzin will teach a parshat hashvuah (weekly Torah portion) class on Friday mornings at 10 AM.
+And, she continues to facilitate interactive Saturday afternoon learning opportunities.

 Rabbi Fryer Bodzin has helped ICCJ enter the twenty-first century.
 Thanks to our rabbi, you can be a fan of ICCJ on Facebook.
 Rabbi Fryer Bodzin updates the Facebook fan page numerous times each week, with programmatic updates, news and relevant articles.
 Our rabbi maintains our synagogue presence in the Twitterverse, sharing thoughts as @ICCJ_Queens.
 In addition, our rabbi is part of the team that contributes to our new website.

 Rabbi Fryer Bodzin is a frequent presence in our Ohr Chadash religious school.
 She teaches are post Bar/Bat Mitzvah group each week and visits classrooms for the “Ask the Rabbi” program numerous times each month.